Your doctor can determine if you are allergic to bee and wasp stings with a simple skin test, using purified

 Try to remove the stinger immediately.
 The stinger contains venom which continues to be released for several seconds after a sting.
-Scraping a fingernail across the stinger can remove it from the skin.
+Scraping a fingernail across the stinger can help remove it from the skin.
 Clean the area with soap and water.
 For reactions that just occur at the site of the sting, minimal treatment such as a cold compress or ice pack, is usually sufficient.

 For pain, take aspirin or acetaminophen.
 Do not give aspirin to a child aged 18 years of age or younger because of the increased risk of Reye’s Syndrome.

 Diphenhydramine (Benadryl) or another nonprescription antihistamine may be helpful if the sting is itchy.
 An over-the-counter steroid cream can also be used.